Parallelising Glauber dynamics: Introduction

 Recent work \cite{anari2020sampling,anari2022improved,anari2023parallel} has investigated the question of obtaining fast parallel algorithms for approximate sampling in settings where fast parallel algorithms for approximate \emph{counting} (or computing a partition function) exist.
 In particular, for distributions satisfying transport stability and where the \emph{log-Laplace} transform can be efficiently calculated (e.g., using the efficient algorithm for computing partition functions), \cite{anari2023parallel} gives a $\poly\log(n/\ep)$-time algorithm with $\poly(n/\ep)$ many processors (i.e., a $\mathsf{RNC}$ algorithm).
 This includes problems such as determinantal point processes and Eulerian tours.
 Notably they use the continuous algorithm (randomized midpoint method, discussed above) even though the problem is discrete.

 In the setting of Ising models, however, we do not have a fast parallel algorithm for counting.
 Several works \cite{feng2021distributed,liu2022simple} have studied the problem assuming the associated Dobrushin influence matrix has bounded norm.
-In particular, by using simultaneous updates, \cite{liu2022simple} obtains a factor-$n$ speedup for distributions whose Dobrushin influence matrix has bounded norm, giving $\mathsf{RNC}$ algorithms when the mixing time is $O(n\ln n)$.
-However, the Dobrushin matrix is large for generic dense Ising models, even in settings where fast mixing is known: for example, in the Sherrington-Kirpatrick model where $J_{ij}\sim \cal N(0,\be^2/n)$, \cite{eldan2022spectral,anari2021entropic} show fast mixing for $\be<1/4$ but the Dobrushin matrix only has bounded norm when $\be = O\pa{1/\sqrt n}$.
+By using simultaneous updates, \cite{liu2022simple} obtains a factor-$\fc{n}{C}$ speedup for distributions whose Dobrushin influence matrix has norm bounded by $C$, in particular giving $\mathsf{RNC}$ algorithms when $C=O(1)$ and the mixing time is $O(n\ln n)$.
+The result of \cite{liu2022simple} can also give \Cref{t:main} with a different algorithm, but cannot be used to derive \Cref{t:main-p-spin}.
+See \Cref{s:comp} for details.

 On the practical side, designers of Markov chain Monte Carlo algorithms in discrete spaces have taken inspiration from continuous algorithms, for example, by using gradient information to inform the proposal distribution and allow updating multiple coordinates at once \cite{grathwohl2021oops,zhang2022langevin,rhodes2022enhanced}.
 Theoretical guarantees for these algorithms remain to be understood.